How Separate Property Can Be Turned Into Community Property in Arizona

 Both husband and wife appealed from the judgment.

-Wife argued on appeal that Husband was not a fit parent.
+The wife argued on appeal that the Husband was not a fit parent.
 She argued that he should not have any custody time at all with his daughters.
-The Arizona Supreme Court declined to second guess the family court on custody issues.
+The Arizona Supreme Court declined to second-guess the family court on custody issues.
 It said that the wife could raise the matter at any time before the family law court to modify custody.

 The family court awarded Wife $125 a month for maintenance for herself and the two girls.
 She claimed this was unreasonable.

 The family court awarded Wife $250 for court costs.
-Wife argued that this was inadequate and unreasonable.
+The wife argued that this was inadequate and unreasonable.
 The Supreme Court found that Wife paid over $500 in auditor’s fees to uncover considerable community property.
 It found the $250 award wholly insufficient and ordered an award of $600.

 The trial court also awarded Wife $250 for attorney fees.
 The evidence showed that her attorneys spent three weeks preparing the case and five days at trial.
 The reasonable value of these services was $1,250.

 The Supreme Court said that trial courts must award attorneys fair and reasonable compensation for their services.
-Given the efforts of counsel in this cause, the Court awarded Mrs. Blaine $1,000 in attorney fees.
+Given the efforts of counsel, in this case, the Court awarded Mrs. Blaine $1,000 in attorney fees.